pedroafonso23/kaffa-test/README.md

 [![](https://i.imgur.com/tJIM9OT.png)]()

 - To make the server I used the <a href="https://github.com/typicode/json-server">JSON Server</a>.
 Take a look at the bottom of the `server.js` file and you will see the implementation of the function that updates the `db.json` file, which contains the UTC time.
-I used `fs API` (file system) to write the current time in the `db.json` file.
+I used <a href="https://nodejs.org/api/fs.html">fs API</a> (file system) to write the current time in the `db.json` file.

 ```javascript
 const fs = require('fs')